 The high fashion industry is no exception to the impact of COVID-19.
 Luxury brands have traditionally enjoyed a steady flow of customers, a constant supply of materials, and uninterrupted movement of products.
 The moment these gets disrupted, luxury brands stand to suffer huge losses as a result.

-Most luxury brands have taken the step to raise prices as a result - for example, Chanel has increased prices on their iconic handbags such as the 2.55 and 11.12 by 5 to 17 percent, and Louis Vuitton has increased prices by 3 percent in March and 5 percent in April.
+Most luxury brands have taken the step to raise prices as a result - for example, Chanel has increased prices on their iconic handbags such as the 2.55 and 11.12 by 5 to 17 percent (60% by 2022), and Louis Vuitton has increased prices by 3 percent in March and 5 percent in April.
 We're here to explain exactly why prices have increased, and how you, as a consumer, can overcome this problem.

 Raw Material Costs